How do you feel if you don’t have to visit the store to get chives, instead visit your backyard to harvest fresh Chives to make your dish delicious?

 Chives deliver a unique sense of pleasure and comfort to those who look at them.
-Having them planted in your backyard is something that everyone wants.
+Having chives planted in your backyard is something that everyone wants.

 However, it is easier said than done.
 This is because chive plants have a lot of expectations from their gardeners that are required to be met.